scratch-bug/scratch_fuzzilli/README.md

 The concept of state-aware fuzzing is well-documented in other domains.
 For instance, research on state-aware fuzzing targeting Linux drivers is available here.
 Motivated by this, we have enhanced Fuzzilli to focus on state transitions.

 Key Improvements:
+1. AI-Generated Corpus (CodeQL): Although not detailed in this repository, we analyzed numerous 1-day state transition vulnerabilities and patterned them using CodeQL.
+We then utilized AI to generate a corpus specifically designed to traverse these vulnerable V8 code paths.
+(You can check ql queries at `/codeql/`)
-1. Weighted Corpus based on Transitions: We assigned weights to the corpus based on state transition types.
+3. Weighted Corpus based on Transitions: We assigned weights to the corpus based on state transition types.
 By enabling specific d8 options (e.g., --trace-elements), V8 outputs logs corresponding to these transitions.
 Fuzzilli is configured to track and parse these logs directly to apply appropriate weights.
-2. AI-Generated Corpus (CodeQL): Although not detailed in this repository, we analyzed numerous 1-day state transition vulnerabilities and patterned them using CodeQL.
-We then utilized AI to generate a corpus specifically designed to traverse these vulnerable V8 code paths.
-(You can check ql queries at `/codeql/`)
-3. State-Transition Mutators: We developed custom Mutators dedicated to state transitions.
+4. State-Transition Mutators: We developed custom Mutators dedicated to state transitions.
 Currently, ElementsKindTransitionMutator and ICTransitionMutator are implemented, with plans to add more in the future.
 Note: Weights for specific state transitions and Mutators can be reconfigured by directly modifying the source code.

 Through these improvements, the fuzzer is designed to induce a higher frequency of vulnerable state transitions within the JavaScript engine.